ABOUT

 My doctoral research at the University of Surrey formed the basis of my first monograph, The Zen of Ecopoetics: Cosmological Imaginations in Modernist American Poetry (Routledge, 2023), shortlisted for the 2025 ASLE–UKI Book Prize.
 The book examines how poets including William Carlos Williams, Marianne Moore, Wallace Stevens, and E. E. Cummings draw on Zen Buddhism and related East Asian philosophical traditions to rethink relations between self, language, and the more-than-human world.
 Challenging accounts of modernist poetry that privilege secular rationalism, the study shows how materialist and spiritual concerns coexist within poetic form, reframing environmental thinking as both an ontological and an ethical practice.

 Conceptually, my research emerges from sustained engagement with new materialist and posthumanist ecocriticism.
-While these approaches have been central to decentring the human and foregrounding ecological relationality, my more recent work responds to what I see as their relative under-attention to absence, negation, and linguistic limit.
-In contexts marked by ecological, historical, and existential pressure, affirmative models of material presence can struggle to account for forms of vulnerability that resist articulation.
+While these approaches have been central to decentring the human and foregrounding ecological relationality, my more recent work responds to what I see as their relative under-attention to absence, negation, and the limits of language.
+In contexts marked by ecological, historical, and existential pressure, affirmative models of material presence can struggle to account for forms of vulnerability that resist articulation, particularly in the context of ecological crises and unevenly distributed forms of human and non-human precarity.

 Current Research